 The performance shown is for our 0.5% annual management charge share class.
 Performance shown net of fees.
-Data using prices as at 31.01.2025.
-These figures refer to past performance, which isn't a reliable indicator of future performance.
-The value prices as at 31.01.2025.
+Data using prices as at 30.04.2024.
 These figures refer to past performance, which isn't a reliable indicator of future performance.
 The value of investments and the income from them may go down as well as up and you may not get back your original investment.